 Lifejacket: 1 per person + 1 spare

 First Aid Kit and InReach / Satellite phone: I have a post on building a wilderness first aid kit that you can reference.
+You can rent an InReach and First Aid Kit from an outfitter.
 If I’m on a long trip, I have a 30 L barrel for the First Aid Kit and InReach / Satellite Phone.
 Otherwise, I keep it at the top of my 60 L barrel with my personal gear in it.

 What to Wear While You’re Canoeing

 Quick Dry Pants and/or Shorts: I typically bring one pair of each.
 I have a pair of MEC hiking pants, but for shorts I typically just use shorts you’d wear to the gym.
-Nothing fancy, just shorts.
+Nothing fancy.

 Quick Dry T-shirt: I’m still using the polyester quick dry shirts I got in high school track and field tournaments a full 7 years later.
 Again, nothing fancy, it’ll get dirty anyways.
 A tank top works too, but I rarely paddle with anything but a T-shirt on because I get sunburned so easily.